 Working for the good of humanity in the spirit of the Apricot Grove.
 Therein, I believe, lies the pathway to a future of endless possibilities for our students as leaders in government, industry, and academia in the twenty-first century.

 I took up this post in April, 2013 after 35 years of experience in teaching at university level in Japan.
 Now I am looking forward to contributing to the next few years of change at Kyorin University.
-A focal point for the future is that we shall celebrate our fiftieth anniversary in 2016 with the completion of a major building program that will bring the students from our Hachioji campus to a new campus in Mitaka.* The new campus will be very near to our fine hospital and Medical School – and to the lively student town of Kichijoji.
+A focal point for the future is that we are celebrating our fiftieth anniversary in 2016 with the completion of a major building program that has brought the students from our Hachioji campus to a new campus in Mitaka.* The new campus is located very near to our fine hospital and Medical School – and to the lively student town of Kichijoji.

-Even before the move, I intend to introduce a greater freedom of choice among the many subjects that are offered.
-I aim as well for a more global atmosphere to the University, both inside and outside the classroom.
-We are already negotiating with more and more overseas universities to become our international partners, so that by 2016 new students of social sciences and foreign studies will be able to take a new curriculum that guarantees them one semester of study abroad.
-At the same time, we shall introduce academic subjects taught in English and Chinese.
-In this way, we shall both prepare our students for overseas study and attract more students from overseas for short- or long-term study.
+Even before the move, I worked hard to introduce a greater freedom of choice among the many subjects that are offered.
+My aim continues to be for a more global atmosphere to the University, both inside and outside the classroom.
+We are negotiating with more and more overseas universities to become our international partners, so that all students will be able to study abroad, either on short courses or on longer programs.
+At the same time, we are introducing academic subjects taught in English and Chinese.
+In this way, we can both prepare our students for overseas study and attract more students from overseas for short- or long-term study.

-Supported by the Ministry of Education as a center for development of Global Human Resources, and blessed with a rare balance of students of medical and non-medical subjects, Kyorin will be an ideal starting place for young people who wish to do good in the wide world, equipped with skills, knowledge and the confidence to communicate them.
-After all, Medicine deals with human beings, while the Arts and Social Sciences are often called the humanities: at the new Kyorin, our students will discover and develop their own awareness of all aspects of humanity.
+Supported by the Ministry of Education through four highly competitive projects, and blessed with a rare balance of students of medical and non-medical subjects, Kyorin is clearly an ideal starting place for young people who wish to do good in the wide world, equipped with skills, knowledge and the confidence to communicate them.
+After all, Medicine deals with human beings, while the Arts and Social Sciences are often called the Humanities: at the new Kyorin, our students can discover and develop their own awareness of all aspects of Humanity.

-* For those who don’t know Tokyo so well, Mitaka is a suburban city in western Tokyo, with a train station that can be reached from the major hub of Shinjuku in 15 minutes or so, while Kichijoji refers to both a station (also 15 minutes or so from Shinjuku and 20 minutes or so from the fashionable area of Shibuya) and the surrounding area of popular shops, restaurants, a spacious park, and the Ghibli anime museum.
-Our Hachioji campus is further out of town in the foothills of the mountains at the edge of Tokyo; it will be kept open for sports, camps and other university events.
+* For those who don’t know Tokyo so well, Mitaka is a suburban city in western Tokyo, with a train station that can be reached from the major hub of Shinjuku in 15 minutes or so, while Kichijoji refers to both a station (also 15 minutes or so from Shinjuku, and 20 minutes or so from the fashionable area of Shibuya) and the surrounding area of popular shops, restaurants, a spacious park, and the Ghibli anime museum.
+Our Hachioji campus is further out of town in the foothills of the mountains at the edge of Tokyo; it is still open for sports, camps and other university events.